 In an effort to make this information available to you in a timely manner, this plan is currently only available in PDF format.
 Should you require an alternate format or a hard copy please contact us by e-mailing: Maryse.Mahy@pc.gc.ca.

 Download the 2010 Auyuittuq National Park of Canada Management Plan in English (PDF, 3.14 MB) or in Inuktitut (PDF, 3.58 MB).

 Any commercial film project requires a permit in any national park in Canada.
-Contact the Nunavut Field Unit office to speak to the Communication Manager for details about a film project in Auyuittuq National Park.
+Contact the Nunavut Field Unit office to speak to the Visitor Experience Manager for details about a film project in Auyuittuq National Park.
 Permit processes are complex and can take some time – please contact us well in advance about your project.